 The aim of the game with SEO is user satisfaction.
 It is about quality, not quantity.
 One of the best ways to keep your visitor engaged and happy is by providing them with exciting, relevant, regular content.
 Aside from focusing on high-quality writing, there are a few increasingly popular ways of doing this including blogging, infographics and videos.
 Not only are these shareable, but they are usually topical, both of which Google like.

-Being ranked in the top ten by Google is not necessarily the prize anymore.
+Being ranked in the top ten by Google is not necessarily the prize anymore although as a business it is very important.
 Now Google are tracking whether people who are visiting your page end up becoming customers.
 Remember, it is all about the user.
 They are not just looking at your popularity, but whether you are getting a Return on Investment.
 There are lots of tools available to measure this.

 Search engines are also monitoring how many people are talking about your brand.
 Previously, SEO experts sought expressed links, meaning links that brought readers directly to your website.
 Then, the more links that you could get out there, the better.
 Now, SEO is focused on quality, rather than quantity and links need to be relevant to the user.